nginnever/ClassicAutoLayer/README.md

 6. join the whisper channel /join autolayer in chat and you should be ready to click the layer button
 7. Right click General tab on chat window, go to settings, then Global Channels and uncheck the channel autolayer if you want to remove the layer messages from showing up.

+Im always in discord https://discord.gg/tBUvCb or twitch https://www.twitch.tv/nathandotroot if you want help or want to have a conversation about layering and WoW